Becca615/Becca615/README.md

-- 👋 Hi, I’m Damilola Rebecca
+- 👋 Hi, I’m Akinrinmade Oluwadamilola
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning software engineering from Alx program.
+- 🌱 I’m currently learning software engineering.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...